 This night, I am a sardine, riding the stuffed subway.
-Hot salami breath next to boozy exhalations, overboard perfume, and the intrusiveness of freshly smoked weed.
+The atmosphere is a mix of hot salami breath, boozy exhalations, overboard perfume, and the intrusiveness of freshly smoked weed.
 People pressing, gravelly coughs, wonky ringtones, shuffle shuffle shuffle.
 No place for the anxious or the introverted or the healthy.
 My brain buddy says to me, by way of consolation, There there.
 At least you aren’t in India.
 Or China, or London, or….
 Yes, I have seen the photographs.
 People squished against glass doors, and professional train stuffers that won’t take no for an answer.
-In my lifelong town, we haven’t come to that pass yet.
+In this, my lifelong town, we haven’t come to that pass yet.

 Hey, if you pass out, at least you won’t fall.